Skip to main content

 What to Expect at Toscana

 Toscana's focus is Tuscan Italian, which means the menu leans on technique-driven simplicity rather than complexity for its own sake.
 Expect the kind of cooking that rewards quality sourcing over theatrical presentation — the format that works well for a business lunch, an anniversary dinner, or any occasion where the meal should feel substantive without demanding your full attention.
-Lunch runs 11:30 am to 2:30 pm Monday through Sunday; dinner begins at 5:30 pm on weekdays and Friday/Saturday, and at 5:00 pm on Sundays, closing at 9:30 pm.
+Lunch runs 11:30 am to 2:30 pm Monday through Sunday; dinner begins at 5:30 pm on weekdays and Friday/Saturday, at 5:00 pm on Sundays, closing at 9:30 pm.
 That Sunday early close is worth noting if you are planning a weekend celebration that might run long.

 The wine program is one of the stronger arguments for booking here.
-Wine Director Roberto Facciolla (who also serves as General Manager) oversees a list of 305 selections with 3,000 bottles in inventory, priced at the $$$ tier , meaning many bottles come in above $100.
+Wine Director Roberto Facciolla (who also serves as General Manager) oversees a list of 305 selections with 3,000 bottles in inventory, priced at the $$$ tier, meaning many bottles come in above $100.
 The list leans into Italy and California, which fits the kitchen's identity.
 Corkage is $55 if you prefer to bring your own.
-For a Tuscan dinner in LA, this level of wine depth is meaningful, and it positions Toscana above most neighbourhood Italian restaurants that carry a thin list.
-If you are considering Osteria Mozza for comparison, Toscana's wine inventory and OAD recognition give it a different kind of credibility , less celebrity cachet, more focused on repeat diners who care about the glass.
+For a Tuscan dinner in LA, this level of wine depth is meaningful, it positions Toscana above most neighbourhood Italian restaurants that carry a thin list.
+If you are considering Osteria Mozza for comparison, Toscana's wine inventory and OAD recognition give it a different kind of credibility, less celebrity cachet, more focused on repeat diners who care about the glass.

 Chef Miguel Martinez leads the kitchen.
-The ownership is held by Mike and Kathie Gordon, and the front-of-house operation is under Facciolla alongside Wine Director Edoardo Di Silvestri.
+The ownership is held by Mike and Kathie Gordon, the front-of-house operation is under Facciolla alongside Wine Director Edoardo Di Silvestri.
 The team structure signals a mature, owner-operated restaurant rather than a group concept, which tends to produce more consistent service for the kind of special-occasion visit this guide is framing.

 Booking Toscana: How Far Out Do You Need to Plan?

 Booking difficulty at Toscana is rated Easy.
 For a weeknight dinner or a midweek lunch, you can likely secure a table within a few days.
-Weekend evenings , particularly Friday and Saturday , will need more lead time, especially for parties of four or more.
+Weekend evenings, particularly Friday and Saturday, will need more lead time, especially for parties of four or more.
 For a specific date tied to a celebration, book one to two weeks out to be safe.
 The OAD ranking and consistent critical attention do pull a more engaged dining audience, so do not leave a Saturday reservation until the last moment.
 Lunch, particularly Monday through Thursday, is the most accessible window if you want flexibility.

 Toscana and Takeout: Does It Travel?